mysuf/videojs-ima-player/README.md

 ## About timeouts
 This integration use hard timeout 5s.
 If ad is not loaded within given time, IMA silently skips current ad and resumes content playback.
-You can adjust this timeout by `timeout' setting.
+You can adjust this timeout by `timeout` setting.
 As IMA SDK supports only one timeout value, different preroll/postroll timeouts are not supported in this plugin.
 Default: `timeout = 5000`, `adsRenderingSettings.loadVideoTimeout = timeout`.